orangeblock/image-masher/README.md

 You can install it via pip: `pip install Pillow`

 ####Usage
 Feed it a list of files or URLs and it will create a series of "image strips".
-Which is the visible part of each image depends on its final position in the mashed up image.
+The visible part of each image depends on its final position in the mashed up image.
 Can be used as a command line script or a library.
 Use --help to view options for the former.
 To use it as a library import the file and call the `mash` method.